Wednesday, January 30, 2008

 VIDEO FOREPLAY SUNDAY: THE WIRE EDITION

-I know you guys have become use to my “usual” weekly audio foreplay Sundays.
-However, seeing as today - Sunday January 6, 2008 is a very very special day leading to a very very special evening we’re going to do something a bit different.
-For the four of you in the US that don’t know tonight at 9pm on HBO is the premiere of the fifth and last season of one of the greatest television shows ever put on TV.
-As if I really have to tell you – The Wire is back people.
+I know many of you have grown accustomed to my usual weekly audio foreplay Sundays.
+However, today—Sunday, January 6, 2008—is a truly special day leading to an equally extraordinary evening, so we are going to do something a little different.
+For the handful of you in the United States who might not know, tonight at 9 p.m. on HBO marks the premiere of the fifth and final season of one of the greatest television shows ever created.
+As if I really need to say it—The Wire is back, people.

-So in honor of such a special occasion I’m going to be doing a special Sunday selection of some of my all time favorite scene from the past four seasons of the show.
+In honor of this momentous occasion, I am putting together a special Sunday selection featuring some of my all-time favorite scenes from the past four seasons of the show.

 Welcome to the Video Foreplay Sunday: The Wire Edition